 The following categories of people are entitled to maternity allowance:

 - Expectant mothers in work but on low incomes (→ USP) who are voluntarily self-insured and

 - In some cases, women insured in accordance with the GSVG (Commercial Social Insurance Act), or the BSVG (Austrian Farmers' Social Insurance Act) are also entitled to maternity benefit.

-Self-employed women in work who practice a trade, as well as farmers, also receive operating assistance as a benefit in kind as part of their maternity benefit.
-If no assistance is provided, they may also be entitled to maternity allowance amounting to 56.87 per day Euro (as of 2021).
+Self-employed women in work who practice a trade, as well as farmers, also receive operating assistance (→ USP) as a benefit in kind as part of their maternity benefit.
+If no assistance is provided, they may also be entitled to maternity allowance (→ USP) amounting to 61.25 Euro per day (as of 2023).
 Specifically, this provision applies to self-employed women in work who are not practising a trade (newly self-employed).

 You can apply for maternity allowance from the beginning of the eighth week prior to the baby's due date.

 You need to apply for maternity benefit at the relevant office.
 You can provide supporting documentation for your application in person or submit it by post.

 You can get the form you will need to confirm you are in work, as well as official confirmation of your earnings, from your employer.
 If you are in receipt of benefits under the Unemployment Insurance Act or of childcare benefits, you will need a Notification of Entitlement to Benefit [Mitteilung über den Leistungsanspruch].
 You can obtain this notification from the authority that makes your payments.

 For applications for maternity allowance before the birth: